The diverse cold molecular gas contents, morphologies, and kinematics of type-2 quasars as seen by ALMA: Results

 The $^{\rm 3D}$BAROLO model of the moment 1 and 2 maps and corresponding residuals are shown in the middle and bottom rows of Figure \ref{fig6aa}.
-Since it is difficult to define a clear major axis of the CO distribution in the case of this QSO2, we first let the PA vary freely and fixed the inclination to 38\degr~(i.e. coincident with the galaxy inclination measured from optical images; see Table \ref{tab2}).
-This is a post-merger system and the inclination of the CO and stellar disc might be different, but if we try to fix the PA to the average value of the previous step (PA=4\degr) and let the inclination vary, we get values between i=35\degr and 41\degr.
-These values produce lower residuals than higher/lower inclinations, so we can safely assume i=38\degr~for the CO disc.
-The kinematic major axis of the CO disc (PA=4\degr) is different from the [OIII] major axis derived from the analysis of Gemini/GMOS data (PA=27\degr; \citealt{2014MNRAS.441.3306H}) and from the galaxy's PA of -19\degr.
+Since it is difficult to define a clear major axis of the CO distribution in the case of this QSO2, we first let the PA vary freely and fixed the inclination to 38\degr~(i.e., coincident with the galaxy inclination measured from optical images; see Table \ref{tab2}).
+This is a post-merger system and the inclination of the CO and stellar disk might be different, but if we try to fix the PA to the average value of the previous step (PA=4\degr) and let the inclination vary, we get values between i=35\degr and 41\degr.
+These values produce lower residuals than higher/lower inclinations, so we can safely assume i=38\degr~for the CO disk.
+The kinematic major axis of the CO disk (PA=4\degr) is different from the [OIII] major axis derived from the analysis of Gemini/GMOS data (PA=27\degr; \citealt{2014MNRAS.441.3306H}) and from the galaxy's PA of -19\degr.
 This is likely due to the past merger and/or to the action of the jet on the ionized and molecular gas.

-Ionised outflows detected in the form of blueshifted broad components of optical and NIR emission lines have been reported for the Teacup \citep{2015ApJ...800...45H,2017MNRAS.470..964R}.
+Ionized outflows detected in the form of blueshifted broad components of optical and NIR emission lines have been reported for the Teacup \citep{2015ApJ...800...45H,2017MNRAS.470..964R}.
 A spatially resolved outflow with radial extent of $\sim$1 kpc was found by \citet{2017MNRAS.470..964R} using the Paschen $\alpha$ and [Si VI] lines in the NIR.
 They reported maximum outflow velocities of -1100 and -900 km~s$^{-1}$ and PAs of 75\degr and 72\degr~respectively.
-The approaching side of the ionised outflow is on the NE side, within $\sim$1\arcsec~(1.6 kpc), as also found for [OIII] in the optical \citep{2014MNRAS.441.3306H,2015ApJ...800...45H}.
-Considering this, if the ionized outflow subtends a large angle relative to the CO disc (scenario B in Figure \ref{scheme}), the E would be the far side.
-This is confirmed by the presence of strong dust lanes westwards of the nucleus \citep{2015AJ....149..155K}.
-These dust lanes produce redder colors on that side of the galaxy, as shown by the r-i colour map shown in Appendix \ref{appendixe}.
+The approaching side of the ionized outflow is on the NE side, within $\sim$1\arcsec~(1.6 kpc), as also found for [OIII] in the optical \citep{2014MNRAS.441.3306H,2015ApJ...800...45H}.
+Considering this, if the ionized outflow subtends a large angle relative to the CO disk (scenario B in Figure \ref{scheme}), the E would be the far side.
+This is confirmed by the presence of strong dust lanes westward of the nucleus \citep{2015AJ....149..155K}.
+These dust lanes produce redder colors on that side of the galaxy, as shown by the r-i color map shown in Appendix \ref{appendixe}.